SUQAORG/SIN-core/docs/faq.md

-**What is infinity node?**
+**What is an Infinity Node?**
-Infinity nodes is Sinovate custom code servers based on masternodes idea.
-The features and economically difference is huge.
+Infinity nodes are SINOVATE's custom collateralized service nodes, somewhat similar to masternodes.
+The features and economically differences are enormous.

 **What does the infinity node actually do?**
-Infinity nodes provides blockchain with calculations, security checks, sync data for peers, and other servers features.
+Infinity nodes provide blockchain with calculations, security checks, sync data for peers, and other servers features.

-**Do i need to keep computer on to keep the wallet running and receive the rewards?**
+**Do I need to keep the computer on to keep the wallet running and receive the rewards?**
-You start Infinity node server with you own hosted server or simply use "1click in-wallet" hosting and that's all, no need to run wallet or keep opened.
+It is possible to start the Infinity node server with your own hosted server or simply use "1-click in-wallet setUP" hosting, and that is all that is needed, no need to run the wallet or keep it open.

 **Do Sinovate blockchain have nodes limit?**
-Nodes limit is more like ROI limit, unique Sinovate "Burn" system lovers nodes count every year, less nodes - more ROI.
-You can see next nodes expired time from the Explorer.
+Nodes limit is more like ROI limit; unique Sinovate "Burn" system lowers nodes count every year, fewer nodes, and more ROI.
+You can see the upcoming expired nodes timeline from the official explorer.

 **What is ROI?**
 Return on Investment.
-is a performance measure used to evaluate the efficiency or profitability of an investment or compare the efficiency of a number of different investments.
+ROI is a performance measure used to evaluate the efficiency or profitability of an investment or compare the efficiency of several different investments.
-ROI tries to directly measure the amount of return on a particular investment, relative to the investment’s cost.
+ROI tries to directly measure the return on a particular investment relative to the investment's cost.

 **What is Burn system?**
-Sinovate Burn means Infinity nodes collateral (1 000 000 SIN coins for example) Burned in exchange "BurnTx".
-No one can use them after Burn, you also can see total burned amount from the Explorer.
+SINOVATE Burn means Infinity nodes collateral (1 000 000 SIN coins, for example) Burned in exchange "BurnTx".
+No one can use them after Burn; you also can see the total burned amount from the explorer.
-With this "BurnTx" you'll have, you can start Infinity node and they will provide you with rewards every X blocks (every day), rewards is burned coins + more, in 1 year time limit.
+With this "BurnTx" you will have, you can start Infinity node, and they will provide you with rewards for every X blocks (every day); rewards are burned coins + more, in a 1-year time limit.
-"BurnTx" limited with 1 year, this very unique burn system very good fight with inflation.
-Investor cant sell all at any time like masternodes, nothing to sell - collateral burned.
+"BurnTx" limited to one year; this unique burn system is an excellent fight against inflation.
+The investors can not sell all at any time like masternodes, nothing to sell - collateral burned.

-**Why my node dont have rewards or blocks count stuck, stoped?**
+**Why my node do not have rewards or blocks count stuck, stoped?**
-The nodes made to protect blockchain, every day hackers trying to attack chain, every day we fix and improve code.
-If your server are fine, posible node just need restart or re-sync.
-A lot Wallets updates already released and more to come.
+The nodes made to protect blockchain, everyday hackers try to attack the chain, fix and improve code every day.
+If your server is fine, it is possible that the node just needs to restart or re-sync.
+Many wallet updates have already been released, and there will be more to come for improvement and fixes.

-**My node are fine but i dont have rewards !**
+**My node is fine, but I do not have rewards !**
-Please make sure your wallet are latest version and actual block count, you simply don't see rewards.
+Please make sure your wallet is the latest version and you have the actual block count.